yuhangwang/ninjag-python/README.md

 # Ninjag
-A python package for generating `Ninja` build configuration files based on user input YAML files
+A python package for generating `ninja` build configuration files based on user input YAML files

 ## Install
 This is a python command line app.
-After the input you will have `ninja` command on your path.
+After the input you will have `ninjag` command on your path.
 ```
 pip install ninjag